-- 1. The Company Statement of Financial Position as at December 31, 2021. - 2.
-The following statements for the period from July 9, 2021 to December 31, 2021: the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows. - 3.
-The notes comprising a summary of the accounting policies and other explanatory information.
+1. The Company Statement of Financial Position as at December 31, 2022.

+2. The statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows as at December 31, 2022.

+3. The notes comprising a summary of the accounting policies and other explanatory information.